Punktum-dk/epp-service-specification/README.md

 <a id="dkhmean"></a>
 ### `dkhm:EAN`

-The EAN extension, holds the EAN number associated with public organizations in Denmark.
+The EAN extension, holds the [EAN number][EAN] associated with public organizations in Denmark.
 The field is mandatory for this type of contact objects and is required for electronic invoicing, more information is available under the [create contact](#create-contact) command.

 <a id="dkhmcvr"></a>
 ### `dkhm:CVR`